Spritea/DET/index.md

 #### Lane Labels
 We provide two types of lane labels, multi-class format and binary format.
 Multi-class format discriminates between diferent lanes, while binary format doesn't.

 For DET, we define lane extraction as a task to extract lanes and differentiate lanes from each other, which means we use multi-class format.
 We argue it's more close to practice because you need to determine which are the ego lanes for following applications.
-Accumulated images and corresponding labels are available here.
+Accumulated images and corresponding labels are available on [GoogleDrive](https://drive.google.com/open?id=1Jyc_ioMQwWut3ZSKaVJkyyl3XAa4QXAx).

 ### Links
 - The raw event data.
-- The accumulated images and corresponding labels.
+- The accumulated images and corresponding labels: [GoogleDrive](https://drive.google.com/open?id=1Jyc_ioMQwWut3ZSKaVJkyyl3XAa4QXAx).
 - The software and API provided by Cele Pixel company to deal with raw event data: [SDK](https://github.com/CelePixel/CeleX5-MIPI).
 - The DVS device we used to construct DET: [CeleX-V](http://www.celepixel.com/#/Technology).